Experiences

 One of the oldest of the English breeds of sheep is the Southdown, originating on the South Down hills of Sussex County, England.

 Babydoll Southdown sheep are small (approximately 18-24 inches), are not hard on the land, and make outstanding pets.
 They are excellent organic weeders!
-We love that Babydolls prefer to eat weeds before grass and are great for vineyards.
+We love that Babydolls prefer to eat weeds before grass and are great for vineyards and orchards.

 Our little Babydoll sheep make excellent companions for the young, elderly and disabled since they are very gentle and entertaining to watch.
 Some people refer to these sheep as the ‘smiling sheep.’
 Babydolls have a calm, docile disposition that actually has a soothing effect on other livestock.
 Both ewes and rams are naturally polled, meaning they do not have horns.